-Before doing anything, please import the listed below Standard Assets and Post Processing Stack V2 asset into your Retro Aesthetics project (Unity does not allow us to include these packages with the asset).
-We use them mostly in the racing demo and as additional post-processing effects.
+Before doing anything, please import the listed below Standard Assets and Post Processing Stack V2 asset into your Retro Aesthetics project.
+These are optional and being used only in the racing demo and as additional post-processing effects.

 To import Standard Assets go to Assets – Import Package: